-The Knowledge Transfer Centre West focuses on six core areas, which we would like to introduce to you in this section.
+The Knowledge Transfer Centre West focuses on five core areas, which we would like to introduce to you in this section.

 Thematic core areas of the WTZ West / Phase 2